kswedberg/nuxt-svg-icon-sprite/README.md

 Automatically creates
 [SVG `<symbol>` sprites](https://www.sitepoint.com/use-svg-image-sprites/)
-during the build and provides components and composables to use symbols.
+during the build and provides components and composables to use these icons.

 - Aggregate all SVG files into one or more sprite files
 - Reduce bundle size and SSR-rendered page size
 - Full HMR support
 - Provides `<SpriteSymbol>` component to render `<svg>` with `<use>`
+- Provides `<SpriteSymbolInline>` component to inline the SVG
 - Loads the sprite.svg from URL (/\_nuxt/sprite.svg)
 - TypeScript type checking for available symbols